Category Archives: Holistic Health

 • Increase your intake of omega 3 fatty acids over the season.
 These can help decrease your hay fever because they help lower the amount of inflammatory chemicals produced when you’re exposed to an allergen.

 • Many herbs including chamomile, stinging nettle, ginger, and butterbur have great use blocking histamine and relieving symptoms.
 But their effect is often limited to just some of your symptoms, not all.
-Plus they can take time to have an effect.
+Plus they can take time to have an effect so its better to start taking then before allergy season.

 Reduce Hay Fever